 The high-carbon steel blade has been flex-tempered, so it is springy yet stiff enough for a very effective thrust.
 The Solingen rapier weighs only 1000g, of which the ornate hilt accounts for quite a significant portion, which means that its point of balance makes it extremely fast in the hand, feeling almost weightless.
 The very tight diamond cross-section makes the blade almost stiletto-like, and sufficiently stiff for serious thrusts.

-The blade is interchangeable with a blunt practical blade, designed for safety in rapier sparring.
+The blade is interchangeable with a blunt practical blade (sold separately), designed for safety in rapier sparring.
 The matching Main Gauche may also be equipped with a sparring blade.
 Includes a scabbard with brown leather wrap and matching steel accents.